KHALYD1/DAILY-PLANET/README.md

 ## Installation

-## Installation

-To run this application locally, clone this repository and run the following commands:
+1. To run this application locally,you need to 'clone' this repository to your local machine by running the following command:

-  1. 'npm install'
+     'git clone' git@github.com:KHALYD1/daily-planet.git

+2. After cloning the repo, navigate to the project directory.

+     'cd' daily-planet

+3. Install the dependancies by running the following command:

+     npm install

+4. Finally,start the application by running this command:

-  2. 'npm run start or npm start'
+     npm run start or npm start

+ NOTE: This will start the development server and open the application in your default web browser.

 ## API